 - Heat 1 tablespoon of olive oil in a large stock pot or Dutch oven over medium high heat.
-Add the chopped onions, carrots, celery and garlic.
-Sautee stirring frequently, until the onions become translucent about 2-3 minutes.
+Add the chopped onions, carrots and garlic and cook stirring frequently, for about 3 minutes or until the onions become translucent.

-- Add the Italian sausage and cook stirring frequently (braking up any big chunks) until the sausage is no longer pink.
+- Add the Italian sausage (casings removed) and cook stirring frequently, breaking up any big chunks into marble-sized pieces.
+Cook until the sausage is no longer pink.

-- Lower the heat to low and simmer, covered for 20 – 25 minutes.
+- Reduce the heat to low and simmer, covered for 20 – 25 minutes.

 - Stir in the spinach and tortellini and cook for about 5 – 7 minutes or until the pasta is tender.

 - Stir in the heavy cream (if using), Parmesan cheese, fresh basil and red pepper flakes.
 Season with salt and pepper, if needed.
 Serve topped with some extra Parmesan cheese.